HPC-Courses/AMSC-Labs/Labs/2024-25/lab00-setup/README.md

 docker run --name hpc-env -v /path/to/host/folder:/home/jellyfish/shared-folder -it -d pcafrica/mk
 ```

 **WARNING:** Could be that recent versions of Mac have the following issue `WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested`.
-TO solve this problem substitute the command above with `docker run --platform linux/amd64 --name hpc-env -v /path/to/host/folder:/home/jellyfish/shared-folder -it -d pcafrica/mk`
+To solve this problem substitute the command above with `docker run --platform linux/amd64 --name hpc-env -v /path/to/host/folder:/home/jellyfish/shared-folder -it -d pcafrica/mk`

 **WARNING:** you have to substitute `/path/to/host/folder` with the actual name of the path on your laptop, for instance `/home/matteo/polimi/amsc23-24/shared-folder`